qompute/RayTracer/README.md

 A simple ray tracing program written in Java.

 ## Description
-This project uses [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), a graphics technique for rendering three-dimsional scenes, to generate a photorealistic image.
+This project uses [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), a graphics technique for rendering three-dimensional scenes, to generate a photorealistic image.

 Ray tracing is a technique that simulates light from a light source bouncing off an object and being reflected into a camera.
 In this project, the camera is represented by the [Camera3D](Camera3D.java) class, and objects in the scene are represented using the [Material3D](Material3D.java) interface.